rjoberon/dsat/_posts/2024-05-11-visualising-entropy.markdown

 This would mean that I could just continue plotting the tiles in a rectangular grid without any need to know the shape of Germany.
 That came somewhat as a surprise and showed some simplicity that I did not expect.

 So the next zoom level would be the remaining 2240 tiles of size 500x500.
 However, my first tries did not work and I got a garbled image.
 Having a look at one of our initial plots, we can see that at offset 3052 the offset 16194771 for the first 500x500 tile is repeated 30 times and then there is a gap (from bytes 3172 to 4012) filled with the "outlier" value 4278772525.
 So let us skip this first (repeated) tile and use only the tiles from byte 4016 to byte 15972.
 This makes 2989 = (15972 − 4016) / 4 (repeated) tiles which can be factored into 7 * 7 * 61.
-So one gues could be to use a grid of 49 columns and 61 rows:
+So one guess could be to use a grid of 49 columns and 61 rows: